tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 It took time I got until I got a workflow together.
 There was poring over quite a few resources.
 There was experimentation.
 There was some wild flailing.
 I want to pass on something of that experience.

 But I had a moment of doubt writing this guide: I worry that the creators intentionally didn't give specific instructions on how to work with their system.
 I looked them up, they're experienced designers.
-I can imagine that once you've seen the kinds of design processes they've seen, you accept that some things can't just be simplified into an A-Z guideline.
-Multiple stakeholders, rounds of iteration, the style of the project -- there are way too many moving parts to just encapsulate into a step-by-step method like that.
+I can imagine that once you've seen the kinds of design processes they've seen, you realize that some things can't be boiled down.
+Multiple stakeholders, rounds of iteration, the style of the project -- it may be too messy to encapsulate into a method like that.
 Instead, Utopia seems more like a set of tools that you can use whenever you run into the particular problem of responsiveness, maybe even in UIs outside of browsers.

-Let's keep design messy 🫀
+Let's keep design messy 🫀.

 And yet... here's also a rough roadmap.
-Maybe not to show You _the way_, but just to show that there is a pretty easy one here!
+Maybe not to show You _the way_, but just to show that there is a pretty easy one here.
+Come along, the views are great!

+---

 On that note -- this section got so big, I'm making it into its own article about **the problem of onboarding**.
 I would love to talk to people and get some input.
 So if You ever got frustrated about documentation, or designed an onboarding process, or written documentation where You were worrying about making it welcoming to beginners, [give me a shout](#socials)!